Teton Dam: History and geology

 Interest in building a dam in the eastern Snake River Plain had arisen for many years to control spring runoff and provide a more constant water supply in the summer.
 The area had suffered a severe drought in 1961, followed by severe flooding in 1962.
-The Bureau of Reclamation proposed the Teton Dam in 1963 and Congress passed without opposition an authorizing bill the following year.
-The planned dam was to be an earthen structure 310 ft high and 0.6 mi long and create a reservoir 17 mi in length.
+The Bureau of Reclamation proposed the Teton Dam in 1963 and Congress passed, without opposition, an authorizing bill the following year.
+The planned dam was to be an earthen structure 310 ft high and 0.6 mi long, creating a reservoir 17 mi in length.
 The impounded water would be used to generate hydroelectric power.
 An environmental impact statement was issued for the dam in 1971, but it did not raise the possibility of a collapse.
 Lack of funding and site preparation work and questions surrounding the required environmental impact statement stalled the project.
 Barely 14 pages long, the statement quickly drew the ire of opponents of the project.

 On September 27, 1971, several environmental and conservation groups filed a lawsuit in Idaho District Court to stop the construction.
 Opponents of the dam questioned the project's justifications.
-They argued that damming a wild and scenic river and destruction of its trout fishery and other wildlife habitat would "replace a unique resource with a vulgar one."
-The suit questioned the economic return on investment, the bureau's compliance with the National Environmental Policy Act, and the geologic soundness of the dam's location.
+They argued that damming a wild and scenic river would result in the destruction of its trout fishery and other wildlife habitat and "replace a unique resource with a vulgar one."
+The suit questioned the economic return on the investment, the bureau's compliance with the National Environmental Policy Act, and the geologic soundness of the dam's location.
 Concerns over the seismic conditions of the dam site delayed the bid process pending further review by the Department of the Interior.
 Pressure from Idaho's congressional delegation stopped the review, and in spite of the lawsuit, bids were taken in Idaho Falls on October 29, 1971.
-The contract was awarded to Morrison-Knudsen Co. of Boise, assisted by Peter Kiewit Sons Co. of Omaha, Nebraska.
-The $39 million contract was awarded in December 1971.
+The $39 million contract was awarded in December 1971 to Morrison-Knudsen Co. of Boise, assisted by Peter Kiewit Sons Co. of Omaha, Nebraska.
 In spite of the lawsuit, work began in February 1972.
 After various motions, amended complaints, attempted injunctions, and appeals, the suit was dismissed on December 23, 1974.

-The eastern Snake River Plain is almost entirely underlain by basalt erupted from large shield volcanos on top of rhyolitic ash-flow tuff and ignimbrites.
-The tuff, a late-Cenozoic volcanic rock is 1.9 million years old.
+The eastern Snake River Plain is underlain almost entirely by basalt erupted from large shield volcanos on top of rhyolitic ash-flow tuff and ignimbrites.
+The tuff, a late-Cenozoic volcanic rock, is 1.9 million years old.
 The dam site is composed of basalt and rhyolite, both of which are considered unsuitable for dam construction because of their high permeability.
 This was confirmed by long-term pump-in tests at rates of 165 to 460 gal per minute.
 Test cores, drilled by engineers and geologists employed by the Bureau of Reclamation, showed that the canyon rock at the dam site is highly fissured and unstable, particularly on the right side (as one faces the direction of flow).
 The widest fissures were determined to be 1.7 in wide.
 The bureau planned to seal these fissures by injecting grout into the rock under high pressure to create a grout curtain in the rock.